se-edu/learningresources/contents/uix/uix.md

 ## The Process of UX Design

 As stated above, UX is a highly iterative process to find the right balance for the target audience.
+Many times the functionality of a product is prioritised over the experience it gives, however this should not be the case when experience is the deciding factor in delighting or frustrating users.

-There are a few stages of UX Design are as listed.
+Catering the right experiences for users does not have to be difficult.
+The stages of UX Design are logical and can be decomposed into four main stages as shown.
 1. Preliminary Research
 2. Prototyping
 3. User Testing